 Serve on its own or over brown rice and/or with vegan cornbread.

 Soak the black-eyed peas overnight in fresh water.
 Follow steps for INSTANTPOT up to adding beans by sauteeing vegetables in the bottom of the stock pot.

-Drain off water from beans and pour broth, vinegar, liquid smoke, soaked peas and greens into pot bring mixture to a boil and reduce heat to simmer for about 1 hour until black-eyed peas well done.
+Drain off soaking water from black-eyed peas and pour broth, vinegar, liquid smoke, soaked black-eyed peas and greens into pot bring mixture to a boil and reduce heat to simmer for about 1 hour until black-eyed peas well done.

 *NOTE: If you don't want to add collard greens to soup you can cut washed, raw kale into strips and put kale into the bottom of your bowl.
 Pour hot soup on top to wilt kale and ENJOY.